-NB: This is a live webinar that repeats the content of the webinar delivered on 27/6.
+NB: This is a live webinar that repeats the content of the webinars delivered on 27/6 and 4/7.

 The UCAT is a key criteria for gaining entry into medicine in the UK as well as Australia and New Zealand.
 But despite the fact that the test has existed for more than a decade in the UK, recent data show that Australian and New Zealand students are producing dominant results over their UK counterparts despite only having sat the test for two cycles.

 The raw mark for 90th percentile for the UK was 2850 whereas for Australian students, it was 2920.
 Also, the difference at 95th percentile was even bigger.
 To score 95th percentile, UK students had to score 2960 whereas for Australian and NZ students, they had to score a staggering 3060.
 Australia and NZ candidates are able to perform much better in the same test due to one major factor: their prep strategies were exponentially more effective and efficient than those in the UK.

 In this FREE 2.5 Hour Webinar, iCanMed Advisor Ray, will be going through the key differences between the two cohorts, common mistakes made by students at every step of the preparation process and how to plan out and optimise prep instead through two key concepts: effectiveness and efficiency.

 - Why Australian/New Zealand students dominate UK students in UCAT every year

 - Three preparation truths that will unlock super effective and efficient preparation